Staff Recruitment Guide

 Your Talent Acquisition team will work with you to post positions on additional external sites.

-Internal candidates should not apply for lateral or promotional opportunities until they have successfully completed their probationary period.
+Internal candidates are welcome to apply for other internal opportunities, as long as their performance record is in good standing.
+Additionally, internal applicants should not apply for lateral or promotional opportunities until they have successfully completed their probationary period.

 Search committees are responsible for participating in recruiting, screening, and recommending candidates for hire to the Hiring Manager.
 Search committees play a critical role in shaping NJIT’s future by identifying promising candidates likely to increase the university’s success.
-Utilization of a search committee demonstrates a commitment to fairness in the process and creates a sense of shared decision making for those individuals likely to work with the successful applicant.
+A search committee is typical when you’re conducting a search for a senior-level position or when there are numerous stakeholders from various constituencies who will have a vested interest in the search process- it can create a sense of shared decision-making for those individuals likely to work with the successful applicant.

 The Talent Acquisition Team will discuss whether forming a search committee is appropriate for your search during the recruitment strategy meeting.
 If the decision is made to use a search committee, the Hiring Manager, in collaboration with the Talent Acquisition team, will identify potential search committee members.
 The Talent Acquisition team will work closely with the search committee during the recruitment process.